-The model is forced by momentum, water and heat fluxes interactively computed by bulk formulae using the 6-hours (for the first 3 days of forecast a 3-hours temporal resolution is used), 1/8° horizontal-resolution operational analysis and forecast fields from the European Centre for Medium-Range Weather Forecasts (ECMWF) and the model predicted surface temperatures (details of the airsea physics are in Tonani et al., 2008).
+The model is forced by momentum, water and heat fluxes interactively computed by bulk formulae using the 1/10° horizontal-resolution operational analysis and forecast fields from the European Centre for Medium-Range Weather Forecasts (ECMWF) at highest available time frequency (1 hour for the first 3 days of forecast, 3 hours for the following 3 days of forecast and 6 hours for the last 4 days of forecast and for the analysis) and the model predicted surface temperatures (details of the air-sea physics are in Tonani et al., 2008).
 The water balance is computed as Evaporation minus Precipitation and Runoff.
-The evaporation is derived from the latent heat flux, precipitation is provided by ECMWF as daily averages, while the runoff of the 39 rivers implemented is provided by monthly mean datasets: the Global Runoff Data Centre dataset (Fekete et al., 1999) for the Po, Ebro, Nile and Rho ne rivers; the dataset from Raicich (1996) for: Vjosë, Seman rivers; the UNEP-MAP dataset (Implications of Climate Change for the Albanian Coast, Mediterranean Action Plan, MAP Technical

-Reports Series No.98., 1996) for the Buna/Bojana river; the PERSEUS dataset for the following 32 rivers: Piave, Tagliamento, Soca/Isonzo, Livenza, Brenta-Bacchiglione, Adige, Lika, Reno, Krka, Arno, Nerveta, Aude, Trebisjnica, Tevere/Tiber, Mati, Volturno, Shkumbini, Struma/Strymonas, Meric/Evros/Maritsa, Axios/Vadar, Arachtos, Pinios, Acheloos, Gediz, Buyuk Menderes, Kopru, Manavgat, Seyhan, Ceyhan, Gosku, Medjerda, Asi/Orontes.
+The evaporation is derived from the latent heat flux, precipitation is provided by ECMWF as daily averages, while the runoff of the 39 rivers implemented is provided by monthly mean datasets: the Global Runoff Data Centre dataset (Fekete et al., 1999) for the Po, Ebro, Nile and Rho ne rivers; the dataset from Raicich (1996) for: Vjosë, Seman rivers; the UNEP-MAP dataset (Implications of Climate Change for the Albanian Coast, Mediterranean Action Plan, MAP Technical Reports Series No.98., 1996) for the Buna/Bojana river; the PERSEUS dataset for the following 32 rivers: Piave, Tagliamento, Soca/Isonzo, Livenza, Brenta-Bacchiglione, Adige, Lika, Reno, Krka, Arno, Nerveta, Aude, Trebisjnica, Tevere/Tiber, Mati, Volturno, Shkumbini, Struma/Strymonas, Meric/Evros/Maritsa, Axios/Vadar, Arachtos, Pinios, Acheloos, Gediz, Buyuk Menderes, Kopru, Manavgat, Seyhan, Ceyhan, Gosku, Medjerda, Asi/Orontes.